katyjayne/my-cat-website/README.md

 4. In the Gallery component, wrap a `<section>` tag around the `<img/>` we're creating in the `.map()` function.
 5. Inside the section you just made, make a `<button>` element (either before or after the image -- up to you) with the text "Remove".
 Give the button an `onClick` function.
 It should be an anonymous arrow function that calls the function this component received as the `removeFunction` prop.
 (Remember to pass in the image URL we get from the `.map()` function, so the remove function knows which image to remove!)

+## Don't Add Duplicates
+Notice how if you click the "Add Favorite" button more than once for the same image, it will get added multiple times?
+Let's prevent that from happening!

+The code for this should be pretty simple -- it's figuring out the logic and where to apply it.
+Here's my hint: in the `addToFavs` function, we only want to create the newArray value and update state _if_ the `favCats` array does not [include](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/includes) the image URL we pass into the function.

 ## Dog Mode
 [The Cat API](https://thecatapi.com/) is great, but what about our canine friends?
 Let's add a "dog mode" to our cat website using [The Dog API](https://thedogapi.com/)!